Disney's Fairy Tale Weddings & Honeymoons: Wedding Pavilion

 The Disney’s Wedding Pavilion is a Victorian wedding chapel on a private island accessible by the footbridge at the Grand Floridian Resort & Spa.
-The chapel has two views of Cinderella’s Castle and seats 250.
+The chapel has two views of Cinderella Castle and seats 250.

 In 1995, the Wedding Pavilion opened.
 The first wedding at the pavilion was featured in the first episode of Weddings of a Lifetime with a Tennessee couple.
 The pavilion received a makeover in late 2016.